FAQ

 classes

-• We understand that a working actor works and certain long-term classes can occasionally be recorded.
-For the actor who cannot make a specific class, a request in advance of the class taking place is essential.
+• No refunds, however we understand that a working actor works.
+Certain long-term classes are occasionally recorded and for the enrolled actor who cannot make a specific class, a request in advance of the class taking place is essential.
 If planned and granted, the missed class recording will be shared for a limited time.
 This, however, is not to be used as a replacement for the entire course and is granted on an individual, case-by-case basis.
 On the whole, intensives do not have this option.

-• Participants get individual direct interaction with the instructor.
+• Some classes have both participants & observers.
+Participants get individual direct interaction with the instructor.
 Observers witness and learn from that interaction, applying anything that is germane to their own situation, performance, or process.

 • Typically, no. For most of our classes, scenes may not be from projects that are currently in pre-production or production.
 Please email us at aws@arvold.com if you’re not sure.
 Be sure to indicate what class you are enrolled in.